aerni/statamic-advanced-seo/UPGRADE.md

 The social images generator no longer generates separate Twitter images.
 Only the Open Graph image is generated.
 The `twitter_summary` and `twitter_summary_large_image` config presets are still used to resize the shared image for the Twitter meta tags via Glide, but no separate images are generated for them.

-If you have custom social images generator themes, you can remove the `twitter_summary.antlers.html` and `twitter_summary_large_image.antlers.html` templates — only `open_graph.antlers.html` is used.
+> ⚠️ **Manual** — If you have custom social images generator themes, remove the `twitter_summary.antlers.html` and `twitter_summary_large_image.antlers.html` templates — only `open_graph.antlers.html` is used.

 ### Template Changes

-The `$group` variable has been removed from the data passed to social images generator templates.
-If your templates reference this variable, you'll need to update them.
+> ⚠️ **Manual** — The `$group` variable has been removed from the data passed to social images generator templates.
+If your templates reference this variable, update them.

 ### Image Storage Directory

 Generated social images are now stored in `social_images/collection-{handle}/` and `social_images/taxonomy-{handle}/` subdirectories instead of `social_images/{handle}/`.
 This change adds support for taxonomy terms and avoids collisions between collections and taxonomies with the same handle.

-Existing generated images in the old directory structure will not be migrated automatically.
+> ⚠️ **Manual** — Existing generated images in the old directory structure will not be migrated automatically.
 They will be regenerated in the new location on the next save or frontend request.
-You may delete the orphaned images in the old directories manually.
+You may delete the orphaned images in the old directories.

 ### Removed Social Image Preview Targets